folio-org/edge-sip2/README.md

   }
 }
 ```
-2. In the sip2-tenants.conf, include a new property named 'port' and assign it the dedicated port value as indexed in the array from the previous conf file.
-Note that the 'port' property is optional.
-If it is absent, the system will operate as it currently does and will determine the tenant based on the scSubnet IP range, as shown below:
+2. In the sip2-tenants.conf, include a new property named 'port' and assign it the dedicated port value as indexed in the array from the previous conf file, as shown below:
 ```
 {
 "scTenants": [